We aim to promote all things TVR. As soon as you mention

 your car's full potential with expert tuition available

 if required.
-Over and above this there are a number of other
+Over and above this we have in recent years organised a large number of other

 national track days spread around the country from Knockhill